Businesswomen - Societies and clubs

 Series II, Financial Records, consists of correspondence that relates to financial matters including expense reports, lists of donors and sponsors of CFSFV activities/ events, projected budgets and treasurer’s reports.
 The files are first arranged in alphabetical order by subject and thereafter arranged chronologically.
 The treasurer’s reports are chronologically arranged in a manner to reflect the fiscal calendar, July 1 to June 30.

-Series IV, Affiliated Comisión Femenil Organizations, consists of two subseries: Sub-series 1, Comisión Femenil Los Angeles (CFLA) (1989-1999), include a calendar of events, flyers and invitations to sponsored events, and three newsletters that pertain directly to CFLA.
-Sub-series 2, Comisión Femenil Mexicana Nacional (CFMN) (1985-1994), consists of materials that document the first Adelante Mujer Hispana Conference held in 1990 at CSUN, which was organized primarily by CFMN.
+Series IV, Affiliated Comisión Femenil Organizations, consists of two subseries: Subseries A, Comisión Femenil Los Angeles (CFLA) (1989-1999), includes a calendar of events, flyers and invitations to sponsored events, and three newsletters that pertain directly to CFLA.
+Subseries B, Comisión Femenil Mexicana Nacional (CFMN) (1985-1994), consists of materials that document the first Adelante Mujer Hispana Conference held in 1990 at CSUN, which was organized primarily by CFMN.
 In the consecutive years, CFSFV took over and organized the Adelante Mujer Conferences that were held at various locations in the San Fernando Valley.

 Series V, Audio-Visual Materials, includes photographs dating from 1990-2001 and videocassettes dating from 1992.
 The CFSFV photograph collection consists of 415 images that capture a variety of the different programs and events that the organization has sponsored and participated in.
 The photographs are contained within two photograph albums and are arranged chronologically by event.
-They are located in the UAC Audio/Visual Collection.
 Ten videocassettes document various workshops held at the 2nd Annual Adelante Mujer Hispana Conference at CSUN, such as preparing for careers in the medical field, law, and business.